NicholasTD07/blog-posts/drafts/swift/redux-in-swift-pt-1.md

 In essense, it's an idea which trys to

-- seperate/isolate where changes can happen to the "State" of an app/program
+- seperate/isolate where changes can happen to the "State" of an application
 - limits the flow of the data in an application

-### What composes Redux?
+### What Composes Redux?

 Five types (of things) composes Redux: